 Design of the delivery mechanism started out on paper as sketches of basic ideas until these culminated in a practical idea.
 Once ready, the idea was designed in SolidWorks with the above-mentioned goals in mind.
 Once the model was fully defined in SolidWorks, the model was printed on a 3D printer to prototype and test the effectiveness of the design.
 If the design had flaws, a redesign was done to change and eliminate those flaws and the model was printed again to further test and search for any other potential flaws.
 This process was repeated until a reliable working prototype for the delivery mechanism was produced.

 As for the enclosure, a similar process was followed, however there was no prototyping as the cost would have been too high.
 Another reason for not prototyping the enclosure was that the functionality was not as complex as the delivery mechanism.
 This meant that it was designed with measurements more so than functionality in mind.
 However, this is not to say that functionality did not play a part in the decision-making.
 For the enclosure, the frame was designed first, followed by the internal housing intended to hold all the delivery mechanisms.
-The Raspberry Pi and power supply were designed next.
+The Raspberry Pi and power supply was designed next.
 Next the shell was designed, along with the slide for the components to fall down and the front door.
 Once design was finished, all the parts were detailed in sketches to finalize the design.

 4.1.2 Circuit Design Methodology